Glycemic Index of Cooked sausage

 What is the glycemic index of Cooked sausage?

-Cooked sausage has a glycemic index (GI) of 34, which is classified as low GI.
-As a low GI food, Cooked sausage provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Cooked sausage has a glycemic index of 34, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Cooked sausage?